kumsat/devops-cloud-k8s-flask/README.md

 Monitoring can cause DiskPressure & instability

-👉 In real production, monitoring would be deployed on dedicated nodes.
+In real production, monitoring would be deployed on dedicated nodes.

-🛠️ Tech Stack
+**Tech Stack**

 Language: Python